Tax & Residency · Last updated 2 June 2026

 Maximum Annual Tax Cap

-Your tax liability is capped at approximately 44,000 pounds per year.
-This is the ceiling.
-No matter how much income you earn globally, you will never pay more than this amount in Gibraltar income tax.
+Your tax liability is capped at approximately £42,380 per year (as of May 2026), assessed on the first £120,000 of assessable income.
+No matter how much income you earn globally above that threshold, you pay no additional Gibraltar income tax.

 No Capital Gains Tax